palulconst1/IntroductionToRobotics/README.md

 ## Homework 2
 1. Requirement:
-- RGB LED controlled with 3 potentiometers (hardware and software)
+- 2 pairs of traffic lights working together (timer synchronization), one for cars (green, yellow, red) and one for people (green, red) with buzzer (hardware and software)
 2. Picture of the build:
 ![WhatsApp Image 2021-11-02 at 20 45 02](https://user-images.githubusercontent.com/61291904/139926296-77d6812f-7ed4-43a5-b0f3-4396901573f7.jpeg)
 3. Video proof of functionality: